Chlovanna/Node-Worthy/Develop/README.md

-# Readme Generator undefined
+# README Generator undefined
    ## Description
-   a file that provides information about the project
+   A file that provides information about a project
     ## Table of Contents
   -[Installation](#installation)